marcsgil/BayesianTomography.jl/docs/src/usage.md

 ```julia
 bs_povm = [[1.0+im 0; 0 0], [0 0; 0 1]] #POVM for a polarazing beam splitter
 ```
-This POVM has two outcomes, corresponding to the two possible polarizations of the photon.
-The first matrix corresponds to the horizontal polarization, and the second to the vertical polarization.
-Nonetheless, this POVM is not enough to determine the polarization state of a photon.
-It is called informationally incomplete.
+This POVM has two outcomes, corresponding to the vertical and horizontal polarizations.
+Nonetheless, this POVM is not enough to completely determine an arbitrary state (it is called informationally incomplete).
 To do that, we need to add the action of a half-wave plate and a quarter-wave plate to the POVM.
 This is done by the [`augment_povm`](@ref) function:
 ```julia
 half_wave_plate = [1 1; 1 -1] / √2 #Unitary matrix for a half-wave plate
 quarter_wave_plate = [1 im; im 1] / √2 #Unitary matrix for a quarter-wave plate